danigunawan/danigunawan/README.md

 Experienced in designing, implementing, and managing advanced AI solutions by combining expertise in programming, data processing, architectural solutions, and infrastructure engineering.
 Committed to delivering innovative and scalable technical solutions.

-I'm a based in Indonesia, Jakarta , West Java - Sundanese :D
+I'm a based in Indonesia, Bogor , West Java - Sundanese :D

 <hr>